|Style||Fully Escorted & Guided

 Enjoy a picnic lunch by the riverbank or in the longhouse, depending on water conditions.
 Time permitting, enjoy a short walk trek through the jungle around the longhouse before returning to Batang Ai.
 Breakfast & lunch provided.

 Day 8: Bangkok.
 After breakfast this morning, an exciting canal boat ride gives you a close up of traditional Thai life as you explore some of Bangkok's waterways.
 The network of canals (klongs) branching out from the main Chao Phraya river still follows an old lifestyle that leaves the modern face of Bangkok behind.
 Visit the Royal Barge Museum to view the beautiful barges used by the King on state occasions.
-(Please note the Royal Barge Museum is closed through Nov 2012, and will be replaced with a visit to Ananta Samakhorn Throne Hall)

 Continue to Wat Arun, the magnificent temple of Dawn with its 79-meter pagoda or 'prang,' built in Khmer style.
 After an included lunch, continue to Wat Po, founded in the 17th century and the oldest temple in Bangkok.
 This temple is also home to the amazing Reclining Buddha, one of the largest in the world, whose face depicts the attainment of Nirvana and whose feet are inlaid with mother-of-pearl.